Thyestes Chase

-The Thyestes Chase is a National Hunt handicap steeplechase run in Ireland.
-It takes place at Gowran Park, Gowran, County Kilkenny in January, over a distance of about 3 miles and 1 furlong (5,029 metres) and during the race there are 17 fences to be jumped.
-The race is usually contested by horses who go on to run in the Grand National and has been won in recent years by two horses who have gone on to win the Grand National, in Hedgehunter and Numbersixvalverde.
+The Thyestes Chase is a Grade 3 National Hunt handicap steeplechase run in Ireland.
+It takes place at Gowran Park Racecourse, Gowran, County Kilkenny in January, over a distance of about 3 miles and 1 furlong (5029 metres).
+There are 17 fences to be jumped.
+The race is often contested by horses who go on to run in the Grand National and has been won since 2004 by three horses who have gone on to win the Aintree event: Hedgehunter, Numbersixvalverde and Nick Rockett.
 The most famous winners of the race were Arkle (1964) and Flyingbolt (1966).
 It currently has a maximum field of 18 runners.
 The race is sponsored by bloodstock auctioneers Goffs.

 History

-The race has been won by three time Cheltenham Gold Cup winner Arkle (1964), Irish Grand National & Queen Mother Champion Chase winner Flyingbolt (1966) and Aintree Grand National winners Hedgehunter (2005) and Numbersixvalverde (2006).
+The race has been won by three-time Cheltenham Gold Cup winner Arkle (1964), Irish Grand National & Queen Mother Champion Chase winner Flyingbolt (1966) and Aintree Grand National winners Hedgehunter (2005), Numbersixvalverde (2006) and Nick Rockett (2025).
 The race takes its name from the racehorse, Thyestes, named after a figure from Greek mythology.
 Thyestes, by The Tetrarch (out of Tetratema), was bred by Major Victor McCalmont of Mount Juliet and trained by Atty Persse at Stockbridge, Wiltshire.
 Thyestes was rated the third-best two-year-old of 1930 as a result of his winning his only two races, the National Breeders Produce Stakes over 5 furlongs at Sandown Park and the Rous Memorial Stakes over 6 furlongs at Goodwood.
 Thyestes never ran again due to injury and was retired to stud in Yorkshire.

-The Thyestes trophy was presented to the Kilkenny Show by Major Dermot McCalmont for a 5-year-old likely to make a good hunter.
+The Thyestes Trophy was presented to the Kilkenny Show by Major Dermot McCalmont for a 5-year-old likely to make a good hunter.
 The trophy was won by a horse owned by Mr John McEnery of Rossenarra Stud, Kells, County Kilkenny and ridden by his son Martin.
 The McEnery family then presented it to Gowran Park for the first running of the Thyestes Chase in 1954.